dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 </div>

 NOTE: Dolt does not support SSL yet, so be sure to turn it off on your editor before connecting.

-You can see this [section](https://docs.dolthub.com/interfaces/cli#dolt-sql-server) to learn more about each part of our config file.

-If there are other editors that you want us to be compatible with please do not hesitate to reach out!